Building Stronger Bones — and a Stronger You

 • Consistent resistance training

-Creatine + Resistance Training: A Supportive Strategy
+Creatine + Resistance Training:

-Studies show associations with:
+Studies show associations with improvements in:

 • Reduced inflammation and oxidative stress